School Holiday Activities on the Gold Coast in July

 We have broken our list of Gold Coast school holiday activities into sections to help you:

-10 fun cheap school holiday activities
+10 fun CHEAP school holiday activities

 School holiday activities on the Gold Coast, don’t have to break the bank.
 We love these cheap school holiday ideas that are super fun and low cost!